HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 - Holding the radio near a vehicle window / where metal obstructions are minimized
 - Using a properly installed mobile radio instead of a handheld

 > Pro tip: If you must operate inside the vehicle, keep your handheld as high up and as close to a window as possible to minimize signal loss.
-And remember, if you're driving, safety comes first—consider using hands-free options or waiting until you're stopped to operate your radio.
+And remember, if you're driving, safety comes first — consider using hands-free options or waiting until you're stopped to operate your radio.

 ---